 Oxford Street: Europe’s busiest shopping Street boasting a vast array of shops from firsts to flagships, including the famous Selfridges department store.

 Regent Street: Nicknamed ‘The mile of style’ fashionable regent Street is a border between elegant Mayfair and trendy Soho.
-Luxury brand stores include Michael Kors, Mulberry and Liberty London.
+Luxury stores include the iconic Liberty London.

 Savile Row: London’s most famous suiting street located in Mayfair, renowned for its selection of traditional bespoke tailors.